code-doctors-team/serVer/README.md

 - Make in typescript! :D
 - Use ejs(future more templates) templates for pages and components!

+- `Description:` serVer is a group of plugins and utilities that you help when work in a proyect of frontend.
+Loads your data before the build and compiles your code(javascript, css, .ejs(template)).
+Using Static site generation concepts, and others strategies."

 ### Table of Contents

 - [How get?][1]